TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 - Purchases history shall be presented using a grid with a stable id `purchase-history-grid`.
 - The history grid shall present 9 columns.
+- The history grid wrapper shall be programmatically focusable; invoking focus on the wrapper shall move keyboard focus to the underlying grid.
 - Row details shall be toggleable via an explicit toggle button:
   - Initial state:
     - `aria-label` is "Open"